bfr-leap/ldata-rulebooks/regulations/4534/113028/regulations.md

 4.1.12 - New drivers who join while a season is in progress will be required to start their first race from the back of the grid.

-4.1.13 - Throughout the feature race, drivers must complete a mandatory pit stop and will be required to change tires.
-Please see the below parameters for when this pit stop must be completed:
+<mark>4.1.13 - Throughout the feature race, drivers must complete a mandatory pit stop and will be required to change tires.
+Please see the below parameters for when this pit stop must be completed:</mark>
-- You are not permitted to pit prior to Lap 3.
-This means you must enter the pit lane on, or after lap 3.
+- <mark>You are not permitted to pit prior to Lap 3.
+This means you must enter the pit lane on, or after lap 3.</mark>
-- You are not permitted to pit beyond the final 3 laps of the race.
-This means you must enter the pit lane with at least 3 to go in the race.
+- <mark>You are not permitted to pit beyond the final 3 laps of the race.
+This means you must enter the pit lane with at least 3 to go in the race.</mark>

 ### 4.2 - Free Practice